 A History of Service to Jacksonville, FL Families

-River Region Human Services, Inc. (RRHS). began in 1972 as a private, non-profit 501(c)3 corporation, to provide substance abuse prevention, intervention, and treatment services for residents of Baker, Clay, Duval, Nassau, and St. Johns Counties.
-RRHS has been licensed by the Department of Children and Family Services since it started, and is registered with the Secretary of State and the City of Jacksonville as a charitable organization.
+River Region Human Services, Inc. (RRHS) began in 1972 as a private, non-profit 501-(c)-3 corporation, toprovide a complete range of substance abuse prevention, intervention, and treatment services for persons living in Baker, Clay, Duval, Nassau, and St. Johns counties.
+RRHS has been licensed by the Department of Children and Family Services since incorporation, and is registered with the Secretary of State and the City of Jacksonville as a charitable organization.

 One of the keys to our success is our flexibility to meet the changing needs of our community.
 We work together with other community agencies and healthcare providers to care for people in need.
 River Region has had seven CARF accredited programs since 1993.
 Each re-accreditation period, we have been given the highest level of accreditation achievable.

 River Region has a Continuous Quality Improvement program that has been honored by the nationally-recognized Robert Wood Johnson Foundation, STAR-SI, and NIATx programs.
 In 1998, RRHS was recognized at the federal level for developing a program that later became a national AIDS Outreach model.
 RRHS also received the Florida Alcohol and Drug Abuse Association’s Best Practices Award in 2004.
 Most notably, in 2008, Ryan White clients in the city rated RRHS at the top in cultural competency, ease in using services, and effectiveness.